orlof/xcb3-ext/readme.md

   However, keep in mind that the XC-Basic `Screen` command can be slow and may introduce delays in your program.
 Therefore, it is not recommended for use in time-critical scenarios, especially when working with double buffering or other performance-sensitive operations.

 - **Interrupt Protection and Bank 3:** Every routine that manipulates bitmap or screen memory in the library is protected by disabling interrupts.
 This protection is necessary to bank out the kernel and I/O for reading these memory locations.
-While some routines, like `Plot`, disable interrupts for a short duration (around 100 cycles), others, such as `FillBuffer`, may disable them for an extended period (about 33,000 cycles).
+While some routines, like `Plot`, disable interrupts for a short duration (around 100 cycles), others, such as `FillBitmap`, may disable them for an extended period (about 33,000 cycles).
 Consequently, raster interrupts are not compatible with Bank 3.
 By default, interrupts are disabled even if you are not using Bank 3 ($C000-$FFFF).
 However, if you do not intend to use Bank 3, you can disable this protection using the following code in your main program:

   ```assembly
   ASM